Tutorials

 assembly made by several rings of the same hexagonal cell framed in a hexagonal

 box.
-In addition, a hexagonal cell having different dimension, layout and materials
+In addition, a hexagonal cell having different dimension, layout and

-combination is positioned at different XYZ coordinates within the lattice.
+materials is positioned at different XYZ coordinates within the lattice.

-hexagonal cell (i.e. the object of the class
+(i.e. the object of the class HexCell)

-HexCell) the lattice is made
+the lattice is made of.

-different layout characterized by two circular regions.
+two circular regions.

 In addition, the first cell is rotated by 90° so that the final assembly is